KarthikKaravatt/OSAssignment/misc/README.md

 ## Structure of assignment directories
 - code
     - contains all assignment code
-- docs
-    - contains documentation such as report and declaration of originality
 - misc
     - contains miscellaneous files used for the assignment